Date: Saturday October 6, 2018 [Rain date October 7]

 Water Temperature: 60 to 68˚F

 Registration opens on March 15, 2018.

-Qualifying Swim: Entrants are required to do a four hour qualifying swim in waters of 60˚F/15.5˚C. Documentation of this swim is due by June 1, 2018.
-Documentation of swims completed after June 1, 2017 at the required water temperature (or below) will be accepted.
+Qualifying Swim: Entrants are required to do a four hour qualifying swim in waters of 62˚F/16.67˚C. Documentation of this swim is due by July 15, 2018.
 Download qualifying swim log at this link.

 About: Join us on Saturday, October 6th for the first annual Ederle-Burke Swim, a 16.1 mile swim from Battery Park in New York City to Sandy Hook, New Jersey.
 Swimmers will enter the water at the Battery, swim into Buttermilk Channel around Governors Island, through the Narrows, and out of the Lower Bay towards Sandy Hook.
 Points of interest include the Statue of Liberty, Ellis Island, Governors Island, the Verrazano-Narrows Bridge, and Romer Shoal Lighthouse.

 The swim is named for two pioneering women in the sport of marathon swimming.
 Gertrude “Trudy” Ederle swam this course in 1925 in 7 hours and 11 minutes.
 According to family lore, her nephew Bob described this swim as a “midnight frolic,” and a “warm-up” for her swim across the English Channel.
 The following year, Ederle became the first woman to swim the English Channel on August 6, 1926 in 14 hours and 36 minutes.